dhmunro/dudley/docs/python.rst

     from dudley import openbd
     s_root = openbd(bdfile, mode)

+In this simple form `bdfile` is a filename, and `mode` is one of:

+* **"r"** open read-only (the default)
+* **"w"** create read-write, first delete file if present
+* **"a"** open read-write, create if file not present
+* **"r+"** open read-write, error if file not present
+* **"w-"** create read-write, error if file present

-In this simple form `bdfile` is a filename, and `mode` can be "r" (read only), "w" (create for read-write, clobber if exists), "a" (create or open for update), "r+" (open for update), or "w-" (create for read-write, error if exists).
-If `bdfile` already exists, it must begin with a Dudley signature, and have its Dudley layout appended to the end of the file.
+Except for the "w" modes, if `bdfile` already exists, it must begin with a Dudley signature, and have its Dudley layout appended to the end of the file.
 If `openbd` is creating the file, it will have this format.
-In other words, Dudley acts like HDF5 or ather self-describing binary file formats after this `openbd` call.
+In other words, Dudley acts like HDF5 or ather self-describing binary file format libraries for this `openbd` call.

-(More complex scenarios involve optional `dud` and `params` arguments to `openbd`, which set the Dudley layout and any dynamic parameter values without needing to read them from the file.)
+(More complex scenarios involve optional `dud` and `params` arguments to `openbd`, which set the Dudley layout and any dynamic parameter values without needing to read them from the file, as described later.)

 The `s_root` object returned by `openbd` is the root dict of the stream, an instance of the `SDict` container class.  `SDict` instances behave for the